 Bathing suit and coverup.
 Snorkel.
 Suntan lotion.
 Towel.
 Maybe flip flops.
 That’s the extent of what you’ll need for a day at Hanauma Bay.
 But even if you forget everything else, don’t forget the snorkel.
 (OK, bathing suit too.
 No getting arrested, please.)

-A crescent-shaped beach of white sands surrounds a calm calm bay.
+A crescent-shaped beach of white sands surrounds a calm bay.
 Hanauma Bay’s coral reefs are extensive but shallow, offering the perfect hiding holes, playground and feeding stations for a colorful array of marine life — more than 300 species of fish call these waters home.

-Get there early.
+To enjoy this top 10 beach location in the summer, we recommend you get there early.
 It is, admittedly, very popular.
 But the snorkeling is divine.

 6. Maresias Beach; Sao Sebastio, Brazil

 Located on the North coast of São Paulo, set down a blanket and focus on the water for an immersion course on Brazil’s surfing scene.

 Feeling bold?
 Give the board sport a try yourself.
 If a beach run is more your speed, Maresias provides — the soft white sand will turn you into a barefoot runner in no time.